-If crocodiles are your thing and the 2 at the Habitat aren’t enough, try a river cruise on the Lady Douglas or head south for Hartley’s Crocodile Adventures.
+If crocodiles are your thing and the Habitat isn’t enough, try a river cruise on the Lady Douglas or head south for Hartley’s Crocodile Adventures.
 Maybe even head out to spot a croc of your own, there are plenty about if you know where to look.

-Keep a look out for other local residents like giant green tree frogs, rainbow lorikeets, maybe even a wild cassowary if you head into the rainforests.
+Keep a look out for other local residents like giant green tree frogs, rainbow lorikeets, kookaburras, cockatoos, maybe even a wild cassowary if you head into the rainforests.

 Port Douglas Carnivale

-Have a cold one in The Courty, watch the cane toad races at the Iron Bar or go for more up-market dining at restaurants like Salsa, Harrisons or Nautilus.
+Have a cold one in The Courthouse, watch the cane toad races (these are now elsewhere) at the Iron Bar or go for more up-market dining at restaurants like Salsa, Sassi, or Nautilus.

 Great Hotels and Resorts